 WHEREAS, on Dec.
-3, 2020, the U.S. Fish and Wildlife Service ("USFWS") published in the Federal Register its adopted findings that the proposed listing of the Clear Lake hitch under the federal Endangered Species Act ("ESA") was "not warranted at this time"; and
+3, 2020, the U.S. Fish and Wildlife Service ("USFWS") published its adopted findings that the proposed listing of the Clear Lake hitch under the federal Endangered Species Act ("ESA") was "not warranted at this time"; and

 WHEREAS, on Aug.
-17, 2021, the Center for Biological Diversity ("Center"), an environmental advocacy organization, filed suit in the Northern District of California against USFWS and the U.S. Department of the Interior, claiming the agency's "not warranted" decision was unlawful; and
+17, 2021, the Center for Biological Diversity ("Center"), an environmental advocacy organization, filed federal suit in the Northern District of California against USFWS and the U.S. Department of the Interior, claiming the agency's "not warranted" decision was unlawful; and

 WHEREAS, on April 14, 2022, the USFWS agreed, in a stipulated settlement agreement and order signed by the Hon.
-Richard Seeborg, Chief U.S. District Court Judge, to conduct additional analysis and submit, on or before Jan.
-12, 2025, a new "12-month finding" as to whether the listing of the Clear Lake hitch as "threatened" or "endangered" is now warranted under the federal ESA; and
+Richard Seeborg, Chief U.S. District Court Judge, to conduct additional scientific analysis and public outreach and issue, on or before Jan.
+12, 2025, new "12-month findings" as to whether the listing of the Clear Lake hitch as "endangered" is warranted under the federal ESA; and

 WHEREAS, on Oct.
 12, 2022, the California Fish and Game Commission directed President Samantha Murray to send a letter to USFWS Director Martha Williams seeking emergency listing for the hitch.
 Murray's letter, dated Nov.
-3, 2022, requests Williams to implement "immediate, emergency protections to Clear Lake hitch to secure an adequate level of 2023 spring spawning for the species"; and
+3, 2022, requests USFWS to implement "immediate, emergency protections to Clear Lake hitch to secure an adequate level of 2023 spring spawning for the species"; and

 WHEREAS, on Dec.
-5, 2022, the Center for Biological Diversity and four sovereign tribal governments located within Lake County - Big Valley Band of Pomo Indians, Habematolel Pomo of Upper Lake, Scotts Valley Band of Pomo Indians and Robinson Rancheria Citizens Business Council - announced they also have requested emergency listing of the Clear Lake hitch by USFWS; and
+5, 2022, the Center for Biological Diversity and four native sovereign nations located within Lake County announced they also have requested emergency ESA listing of the Clear Lake hitch by USFWS; and

 WHEREAS, on Dec.
-8, 2022, an emergency, intergovernmental summit was held at Big Valley Rancheria to help facilitate communications between sovereign tribal governments and their environmental protection agencies and analogous state, local and federal environmental agencies; and
+8, 2022, an emergency, intergovernmental summit was held at Big Valley Rancheria to help facilitate communications between sovereign tribal governments, their respective environmental protection agencies and analogous state, local and federal environmental agencies; and